-- The most current MMWG system models will be used for the systems external to DEC and DEP as a starting point for the Base Case. - The Base Case will include the detailed internal models for DEC and DEP and will include current transmission additions planned to be in-service for the given year (i.e. in-service by summer 2026 for 2026S cases and in-service by the winter for 2026/2027W cases as well as in-service by the summer of 2031 for 2031S cases). - An "All Firm Transmission" Case(s) will be developed which will include all confirmed long term firm transmission reservations with roll-over rights applicable to the study year(s).

-- DEC and DEP will each create their respective generation down cases from the common Base Case and share the relevant cases with each other. - Additional 2031S cases will be developed to evaluate the public policy request as well as additional 2026S and 2026/2027W cases for the other reliability scenarios previously identified under the Study Assumptions section.
+- The most current MMWG system models will be used for the systems external to DEC and DEP as a starting point for the Base Case. - The Base Case will include the detailed internal models for DEC and DEP and will include current transmission additions planned to be in-service for the given year (i.e. in-service by summer 2027 for 2027S cases and in-service by the winter for 2027/2028W cases as well as in-service by the winter of 2032 for 2032/2033W cases). - An "All Firm Transmission" Case(s) will be developed which will include all confirmed long term firm transmission reservations with roll-over rights applicable to the study year(s). - DEC and DEP will each create their respective generation down cases from the common Base Case and share the relevant cases with each other. - Additional 2032/33 winter cases will be developed to evaluate the resource supply scenarios of the fifteen hypothetical transfers identified under the Study Assumptions section.